 A key concern for councils is the potential financial burden that grant-funded or gifted assets may impose in the long run if their maintenance and renewal requirements are not adequately addressed.
 Councils are highly sensitive to this risk and aim to proactively manage it.

-"Operation and Maintenance of WSUD Infrastructure"presentation by Iouri Vaisman (MD, IV Water)
+"Operation and Maintenance of WSUD Infrastructure", a presentation prepared by Iouri Vaisman (MD, IV Water)

 Reasons to be there: